gordonaspin/Sailor/README.md

 }
 ```
 ## Tweaks and Adjustments
 Both CoreLocation and CoreMotion deliver updates to location and movement frequently and to the Nth decimal place.
-While you can request for less accuracy and less frequest updates, I found it easier and more predictable to control when updates are published from locationManager and motionManager.
+While you can request for less accuracy and less frequent updates, I found it easier and more predictable to control when updates are published from locationManager and motionManager.
 I have no need for accuracy for heading, heel and pitch better than unit degrees, and no better than 1 decimal place for speed.
 Thus you see in locationManager rounding of speed and publishing only if the value has changed from the prior:
 ```swift
 func locationManager(_ manager: CLLocationManager, didUpdateLocations locations: [CLLocation]) {
     userLocation = locations.last